 Have a thick skin, and focus on what you can control.

 PM Grow summit is coming!
-It’s going to be April 17 to April 19 this year, and Alex wants to know who you want to hear from at this summit.
-Send him an email at firstname.lastname@example.org.
+It’s going to be April 17 to April 19 this year, and we want to know who you want to hear from at this summit.
+Contact us at Fourandhalf today.

 Thanks for joining us.